raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step01.md

 Over the next 3 weeks you will learn about:

-+ Using the GPIO pins on the Raspberry Pi for both input and output.
++ Using the GPIO pins on the Raspberry Pi for both input and output
 + How to connect motors via a motor board, and control them using Python
 + Attaching components to a chassis
 + Using a ultrasonic distance sensor (UDS)
-+ Using inputs to control the outputs of your robot.
++ Using inputs to control the outputs of your robot
 + How line sensors work
 + How changing an algorithm can improve the performance of your robot